 To obtain one of these medals, please send a letter of confirmation from the patient’s GP or any healthcare professional confirming their diabetes status.
 We’ll also need:

-- Recipient's name, address and date of birth
+- The recipient's name, address and date of birth.

 - Information regarding who the medal should be posted to.